rprustagi/EL-Understanding-Network-Delays/README.md

 Two programs are described here.
 One is client side and other is server side.

+## ACCS-EL-Understanding-Network-Delays.pdf\
+The PDF version of the article as appeared in ACCS Magazine "Advanced Communications and Computing", Vol 01, Issue 03.

 **client.py**\
 This python program connects to UDP server 10.1.1.1 on port 9997.
 For your setup, change these values accordingly.